kheller18/data-structures-algorithms/questions/CSS.md

               + In the above code, we are trying to access each element - house, previous and next icon - from the sprite file by using the left, width properties.
 The image is displayed in the img section by means of the background property.
 Do note that the source of the image (`src` attribute of the `img` tag) is just one file which is the spriteFile.gif and depending on the rules specified in the id selectors, the images are loaded accordingly.

 52. What do you understand by tweening in CSS?
-    + Tweening is the process of filling the gaps between the key sequences, i.e between the keyframes that are already created.
+    + `Tweening`: the process of filling the gaps between the key sequences, i.e between the keyframes that are already created.
 Keyframes are those frames that represent start and end point of animation action.
 Tweening involves generating intermediate keyframes between two images that give the impression that the first one has evolved smoothly to the second image.
 For this purpose, we use properties like `transforms - matrix`, `translate`, `scale`, `rotate`, etc.
     + In the below example, we are generating intermediate frames of paragraph elements to slide through from the start to the right edge of the browser.
       + ```
           p {